Katerynakulik/seekly/README.md

 ### 📷 Pixabay API for Image Search

-For image search functionality, the project uses the **Pixabay API**.

 Important notes for usage:

 - registration is required to obtain a personal **API key**,